JoshuaSkootsky/my-site-blog/content/posts/kadane.md

 A short history of Kadane's Algorithm:

-Ulf Grenander in 1997 proposes the problem of finding the maximum subarray of an array.
-If all numbers allowed are positive, the question is trivial - just add them all up!
+Ulf Grenander in 1997 proposed the problem of finding the maximum subarray of an array.
+Note that if all numbers allowed are positive, the question is trivial - just add them all up!
 It gets hard if the numbers can be negative.
-How do?
+How can this question be solved?

-Grenander then improved on the brute force algorithm, which would have been cubic `O^3`, and found a quadradic `O^2` solution.
+Grenander improved on the brute force algorithm, which would have been cubic `O^3`, and found an algorithm that solves the maximum subarray sum question in quadradic time, an `O^2` solution.

 Later, Michael Shamos found a further refinement, an `O(n log n)` solution, based on divide and conquer / binary search.

-Michael (presumably feeling very good about himself) then presented his algorithm at Carnegie Mellon University (CMU), where a professor of statistics, Jay Kadane, attended his talk, andin one minute, from the audience, devised a linear `O(n)` solution, which bears his name.
+Michael (presumably feeling very good about himself) then presented his algorithm at Carnegie Mellon University (CMU), where a professor of statistics, Jay Kadane, attended his talk, and in just one minute, from the audience, devised a linear `O(n)` solution, which bears his name.
 This is THE solution to the subarray sum problem, Kadane's Algorithm.

 Let's look at Kadane's algorithm: